jsebastiants/DataOps-aws/README.md

 ```
 ---

 Here we’re basically creating a role and assuming a policy with permissions for all resources, in addition to our lambda function, with its characteristics.
 Bear in mind that actions allows us to perform a certain action.
 This can be read, list and so on.
-At this point we already have worked with those two ways `jsonencode` and heredoc `syntax`.
+At this point we have already worked with those two forms `jsonencode` and heredoc `syntax`.

 ```terraform
 resource "aws_iam_role" "iam_for_lambda" {